 Out of all of your laundry, towels may be used the most frequently.
-Unlike most of your laundry, towels are usually used to dry off after you've made yourself clean.
+Unlike most of your laundry, towels are usually used to dry off after you have made yourself clean.
 Have you ever wondered how clean water can make a towel smell so bad?
 Sometimes we blame our washing machine or laundry soap, thinking It must not be strong enough.
-The real causes of towel odors are usually much more simple to resolve.

 Towels are supposed to get wet, right?
 Yes, but they are not supposed to stay wet.
-If you throw your wet towel into the hamper or leave it wadded up in a ball on the floor, it's going to stay wet.
+If you throw your wet towel into the hamper or leave it wadded up in a ball on the floor, it is going to stay wet.
 And while it is wet, it is going to create the perfect environment for germs and mold to grow.

-This is the same issue that happens with unsanitary mop heads that aren't left to dry properly or different types of cleaning sponges that fail to dry out between uses.
-A warm moist environment is the best for germs.
+This is the same issue that happens with unsanitary mop heads that are not left to dry properly or different types of cleaning sponges that fail to dry out between uses.
+A warm, moist environment is the best for germs.
 They grow and their presence is noticed by the smell that suddenly takes over our previously clean towels.
-While occasionally towel odors are caused by a bigger mess, most often it's just the water they soak up when we dry off that causes a stinky towel.
+While occasionally towel odors are caused by a bigger mess, most often it is just the water they soak up when you dry off that causes a stinky towel.

 How to Prevent Wet and Stinky Towels